First published: 6 May 2020

 10. Treatments that may be restricted when returning to practice

 As this is an ever-evolving situation, please follow your country's government guidelines regarding any services that may be restricted in your country when therapists are able to return to work.
-We will also be providing updates on our Coronavirus statement.
+We will also be providing updates on our Coronavirus statement and FAQs.

 Please note that if infection rates rise in a particular region, local restrictions on businesses may also apply.
 If/when this happens, please follow guidance issued by your government and the local authorities.